-The following tables set forth selected historical consolidated financial and other data of Silvercrest as of and for the years ended December 31, 2016, 2015, 2014, 2013 and 2012.
-The consolidated statement of financial position data as of December 31, 2012, the portion of the operating results included in the consolidated statement of operations data for the year ended December 31, 2013 that relates to the six months ended June 30, 2013, and the operating results included in the consolidated statement of operations data for the year ended 2012, are those of Silvercrest L.P., our predecessor for accounting purposes.
+The following tables set forth selected historical consolidated financial and other data of Silvercrest as of and for the years ended December 31, 2017, 2016, 2015, 2014 and 2013.
+The portion of the operating results included in the consolidated statement of operations data for the year ended December 31, 2013 that relates to the six months ended June 30, 2013 are those of Silvercrest L.P., our predecessor for accounting purposes.
 The consolidated statement of operations data for the year ended December 31, 2013 represents the combination of Silvercrest L.P.'s results of operations for the six months ended June 30, 2013 and Silvercrest's results of operations for the six months ended December 31, 2013.